Newfies/Newfies/README.md

 </h3>

 ### 1. [Secure Bcrypt & SQLite Login System](https://github.com/Newfies/secure-bcrypt-sqlite-login-system)
-*This component was developed with the assistance of AI.*
+> [!NOTE]
+> This project does contain AI generated content, it was based on a previous project I made myself, but for now this is the idea of it.

 ### 2. [NoMoCens Open Source](https://newfies.github.io/OpenSource-S/)